Business Risks

 Countermeasures

-- Adopting alternative products
+- Adopting alternative materials

 - Securing delivery lead times through the review of procurement lead times